isomerpages/sciencecentre-emag/_stories/Mind & Body/Battling Sleep Deprivation in Singapore with Pokémon Sleep.md

 Prof. Chee identified Singapore’s intense work culture and test-driven academic pressure as key socio-cultural factors impacting sleep for working adults and students in Singapore.&nbsp;</p>
-<p><a href="https://doi.org/10.1016/j.sleep.2023.08.010" rel="noopener noreferrer nofollow" target="_blank">In a research paper published in </a><em><a href="https://doi.org/10.1016/j.sleep.2023.08.010" rel="noopener noreferrer nofollow" target="_blank">Sleep Medicine </a></em>
+<p>In a <a href="https://www.sciencedirect.com/science/article/pii/S1389945723003003?via%3Dihub" rel="noopener nofollow" target="_blank">2023 study</a> published
-<a href="https://doi.org/10.1016/j.sleep.2023.08.010" rel="noopener noreferrer nofollow" target="_blank">last year</a>, Prof. Chee and a team of researchers from the Centre for
-Sleep and Cognition assessed sleep data from over 220,000 users of the Oura Ring, a consumer sleep tracker, across 35 countries.
-They found that
-<a href="https://www.sciencedaily.com/releases/2023/08/230829130004.htm" rel="noopener noreferrer nofollow" target="_blank">“people in Asia have shorter sleep …and lower sleep efficiency”</a>than
-people in Europe, Oceania and North America.
+in <em>Sleep Medicine</em>, Prof. Chee and a team of researchers from the Centre for Sleep and Cognition assessed sleep data from over 220,000 users of the Oura Ring, a consumer sleep tracker, across 35 countries.
+They found that <a href="https://www.sciencedaily.com/releases/2023/08/230829130004.htm" rel="noopener noreferrer nofollow" target="_blank">“people in Asia have shorter sleep …and lower sleep efficiency” </a>than people in Europe, Oceania and North America.
 The team hypothesized that work culture differences impact sleeping patterns.&nbsp;</p>
 <p>Prof. Chee compared long working hours in Asian countries like Singapore